movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 What tightness in your shoulders/hips/feet has to do with the weak abdomen

-We will discover movements that make you hurt and find a way to do them in a safer, smarter way that will help your tissues heal and strengthen.
+We will look for movements that make you hurt and find a way to do them in a safer, smarter way that will help your tissues heal and strengthen.

 Using isolated small movements we will search for your body's "blind spots" restoring mobility in the underused areas and building more balanced strength patterns.

-You will learn how to improve your alignment, reduce wear and tear on your joints and get more of your muscles to participate as you exercise, practice yoga or pilates or simply live your life.

 Suitable for beginners as well as experienced movers, as the group is small and each of the practices will be adapted to you.